bazelbuild/bazel/site/en/concepts/dependencies.md

 For builds, there are two dependency graphs, the graph of _actual dependencies_ and the graph of _declared dependencies_.
-The two graphs are mostly similar.
-The difference is discussion below.
+The two graphs are almost similar, with the differences discussed below.

 ## Actual and declared dependencies {:#actual-and-declared-dependencies}